kurushiidrive/auto-timestamper/README.md

 After reaching the end of the video or upon the user pressing 'q' to quit (or clicking the 'Cancel' button for the GUI app), the program will write to console/a text file the running timestamps for the matches it detected before termination.

 Structural similarity is used to determine which characters are fighting at a certain timestamp.
-The character portraits are compared to "seed" images (found in `/uni_char/seed/`), and the image with the best structural similarity (a value on [-1.0, 1.0], 1.0 being an exact match) is used to determine which character it is.
+The character portraits are compared to "seed" images (found in `/uni_char/seed/` and `/uni_char/training/`), and the image with the best structural similarity (a value on [-1.0, 1.0], 1.0 being an exact match) is used to determine which character it is.

 Later, I plan on using a siamese neural network instead of structural similarity, which is what all of the other `*.py` files are for.